HL7/davinci-dtr/input/pagecontent/specification.md

       </td></tr>
   </table>
 </div><br>

-DTR payers **SHALL** ONLY use DTR adaptive forms to return a [`coverage-information`](https://build.fhir.org/ig/HL7/davinci-crd/StructureDefinition-ext-coverage-information.html) extension when:
-* CRD has already been called and a `coverage-information` extension is already present on the relevant order; and
-* Information is needed from a user that cannot be made available via the CRD process (either by pre-fetch or active query).

-Payers **SHALL** return `coverage-information` as early in the burden reduction process as possible (i.e., use CRD in preference to DTR as much as possible).

 If an adaptive questionnaire response includes an unsolicited determination that authorization requirements have been 'satisfied', the EHR **SHALL** allow the clinician to flag the provided determination number as "not valid".
 For example, If they feel the determination was based on incorrect information.
 If a payer receives a new invocation of an adaptive form for the same order, they **SHALL** treat the result of the new completion as replacing any previous completion from a prior coverage determination process.